-It means that points $Q$ and $X$ are inversion images of each other with respect to the circle with center $O$ and radius $|OF_1|$.
+It means that points $Q$ and $X$ are images of each other under the inversion with center at $O$ and radius $|OF_1|$.

-If we look on the figure \ref{hyperandber} we can make another observation: the points $X$ and $O$ lie on the circle with center $P$.
-It is interesting that \textit{this circle touches\footnote{Let us recall that two curves on the plane touch in a point if there exist line touching both curves in this point} the lemniscate of Bernoulli.}.
+If we look at Figure~\ref{fig:hyperandber}, we can make another observation: the points $X$ and $O$ lie on the circle with centered at~$P$.
+It is interesting that \emph{this circle touches the lemniscate of Bernoulli.}

-\begin{proof} Suppose $l$ is a tangent line to the hyperbola in the point $Q$.
-From Lemma \ref{inversion of the line} it follows that image of the line $l$ after inversion with respect to the circle with center $O$ and radius $|F_1O|$ is a circle $\omega_l$ which passes through the point $O$.
-Since $X$ is an inversion image of the point $Q$, we see that this circle $\omega_l$ touches the lemniscate at the point $X$.
-From the same Lemma we can conclude that center of this circle lies on the normal line from the point $O$ to the line $l$.
-Let us show that lines $OP$ and $OQ$ is symmetric to each other with respect to the line $F_1F_2$.
-It will follow that the point $P$ is a center of the circle $\omega_l$.
+\begin{proof} Suppose $\ell$ is a tangent line to the hyperbola in the point $Q$.
+From Lemma \ref{inversion of the line}, it follows that the image of the line $\ell$ under the inversion with center at $O$ and radius~$|F_1O|$ is a circle $\omega_\ell$ passing through the point $O$.
+Since~$X$ is the inversion image of the point $Q$, we see that the circle $\omega_\ell$ touches the lemniscate at the point~$X$.
+From the same Lemma we conclude that the center of this circle lies on the normal line from the point $O$ to the line $\ell$.
+Let us show that lines $OP$ and $OQ$ are symmetric to each other with respect to the line $F_1F_2$.
+It follows that the point~$P$ is the center of the circle $\omega_\ell$.

-Without loss of generality we can assume that equation of the hyperbola is $y=\frac{1}{x}$.
-Suppose line $l$ intersects the abscissa and the ordinate in the points $R$ and $S$ respectively (fig. \ref{symmetry}).
-It is well-known that derivative of function $\frac{1}{x}$ in the point $x_0$ is equal to $\frac{-1}{x_0^2}$.
-It follows that the point $Q$ is a midpoint of the segment $RS$, and $OQ$ is a median of the right triangle $\triangle ROS$, therefore angles $\angle QOR$ and $\angle QRO$ are equal.
-Since angles $\angle POS$ and $\angle QOR$ are equal too, we obtain that the lines $OP$ and $RS$ are perpendicular, as was to be proved. \end{proof}
+Without loss of generality, we can assume that the equation of the hyperbola is $y=\frac{1}{x}$.
+Suppose line $\ell$ intersects the abscissa and the ordinate in the points $R$ and $S$ respectively (Fig.~\ref{fig:symmetry}).
+It is well-known that the derivative of the function $\frac{1}{x}$ at the point $x_0$ is equal to $\frac{-1}{x_0^2}$.
+It follows that the point $Q$ is the midpoint of the segment $RS$, and $OQ$ is the median of the right triangle $\triangle ROS$.
+Therefore, the angles $\angle QOR$ and $\angle QRO$ are equal.
+Since angles $\angle POS$ and $\angle QOR$ are also equal, we obtain that the lines~$OP$ and $RS$ are perpendicular, as was to be proved. \end{proof}

-Let us note the following.
-Since circle $\omega_l$ tangents to the lemniscate in the point $X$, the radius $PX$ of this circle is a normal (perpendicular to the tangent line) to the lemniscate in the point $X$ (fig. \ref{normal}).
-Note that the triangle $\triangle XPO$ is isosceles, and lines $XO$ and $PO$ are symmetric with respect to the line $F_1O$.
-Therefore we can write these equations:
+Let us note the following: Since the circle $\omega_\ell$ touches the lemniscate at the point~$X$, the radius $PX$ of this circle is a normal (perpendicular to the tangent line) to the lemniscate at $X$ (Fig.~\ref{fig:normal}).
+Note that the triangle $\triangle XPO$ is isosceles, and the lines $XO$ and $PO$ are symmetric with respect to the line $F_1O$.
+Therefore, we can write these equations: